-The event will be relevant for clinical and health psychologists, and other professionals working in medical and liaison psychiatry services.
-It will also benefit CAT practitioners and psychotherapists wishing to learn more about managing physical health issues in their own settings.
+The event was relevant for clinical and health psychologists, and other professionals working in medical and liaison psychiatry services.
+It also aimed to benefit CAT practitioners and psychotherapists wishing to learn more about managing physical health issues in their own settings.

-Some basic knowledge of cognitive analytic therapy is required.
-The workshop will be tailored to the learning needs of the group.
+Some basic knowledge of cognitive analytic therapy was required.

 Professor Glenys Parry is a clinical psychologist who has worked in the NHS for many years in clinical services, training, senior management and policymaking.
 Glenys developed her skills in CAT after editing Tony Ryle’s 1990 book ‘Cognitive Analytic Therapy: Active Participation in Change’ for Wiley.
 She has a longstanding interest in the effective application of research to practice and has led or contributed to a number of Department of Health policy initiatives in psychological therapies.
 In addition to individual psychotherapy, she is an experienced organisational consultant and management mentor.